PrabhnoorSingh-IITM/PrabhnoorSingh-IITM/README.md

 ---

 ### 🌟 About Me
-I’m a first-year engineering student (2nd semester) focused on **building a solid computer science foundation** while actively exploring where I want to go deep.
+I’m a first-year engineering student focused on **building a solid computer science foundation** while actively exploring where I want to go deep.

 I’m currently inclined toward **full-stack development**, but I intentionally keep my scope wide — backend systems, hardware-software integration, app development, and AI/ML all interest me.
 I believe the early years are for **exploration with intent**, not premature specialization.